Students

 Information on support that the Service offers to students

-We want to provide you with the support that you require.
-To do this, we need you to provide suitable supporting documentation of your disability, neurodiverse or health condition or specific learning difference.
+To help us provide you with the study support you require, we ask that you to provide suitable supporting documentation of your disability, neurodiverse or health condition, or specific learning difference.

 Factsheets about areas of support we provide.